Kate Beckinsale: Early life and education

 Roy Kinnear's daughter Kirsty.
 She was involved with the Oxford University Dramatic Society, most notably being directed by fellow student Tom Hooper in a production of A View from the Bridge at the Oxford Playhouse.
 As a Modern Languages student, she was required to spend her third year abroad, and studied in Paris.
 She then quit university to focus on her burgeoning acting career: "It was getting to the point where I wasn't enjoying either thing enough because both were very high pressure."
-Beckinsale has stated she would like to complete her studies at Oxford University.
+Beckinsale has stated she would like to complete her studies at the University of Oxford.

+When Beckinsale was fifty-one, her mother died of stage-four cancer, aged 78.
+Beckinsale said: "She died the night of July 15 in my arms after immeasurable suffering."

 Career

 1991–1997: Early acting roles

 Beckinsale decided at a young age she wanted to be an actress: "I grew up immersed in film.
 My family were in the business.
 I quickly realised that my parents seemed to have much more fun in their work than any of my friends' parents."
 She was inspired by the performances of Jeanne Moreau.
 She made her television debut in 1991 with a small part in an ITV adaptation of P. D. James' Devices and Desires.
-In 1992, she starred alongside Christopher Eccleston in Rachel's Dream, a 30‑minute Channel 4 short, and in 1993, she appeared in the pilot of the ITV detective series, Anna Lee, starring Imogen Stubbs.
+In 1992, she starred alongside Christopher Eccleston in "Rachel's Dream," a 30‑minute Channel 4 short.
+In 1993, she appeared in the pilot of the ITV detective series, Anna Lee, starring Imogen Stubbs.